AashirZayd/CODSOFT/README.md

 ## Acknowledgments

-- Special thanks to the [CodSoft](https://www.codsoft.com) team for inspiration and support.
+- Special thanks to the [CodSoft](https://www.codsoft.in) for the Web Development Internship Oppurtunity.
 - Thanks to the open-source community for providing valuable tools and resources.